Breast Reconstruction in Philadelphia

 Recovery After Reconstruction Surgery

-Patients should expect the recovery period after surgery to take approximately six weeks, as the swelling decreases, and breast shape and position improves.
+Patients should expect the recovery period after surgery to take approximately six weeks, as the swelling decreases, and breast shape and position improve.
 A hospital stay is normally required for several nights, allowing for a safer and more comfortable recovery.
 The exact recovery process will depend on the technique utilized.